MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/publishing-sites-classic-to-modern-experience.md

 ![](media/publishing-sites-classic-to-modern-experience_image5.png)

 Pages are made up of a title area and sections.
 Sections can include a full-width column for full-bleed images or hero web parts, or up to three regular columns.
+You can add a variety of web parts to the page, and easily move them around on the page to get the look you want.
+Check out this short video to see how to create, layout, and publish a page:

 ![](media/publishing-sites-classic-to-modern-experience_image6.png)